MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Introduction.md

 # 3. Comparing Zigbee and Bluetooth Mesh
 Both Zigbee and Bluetooth mesh are mesh networking protocol and each has unique characteristics, there is no simple answer about which protocol is better than another since the performance varies based on the application and use case.

 A major advantage of BLE mesh is it's capability to interface with mobile phones and tablets.
 This offers users an easy way to control the network and collect data from the network.
-This can be useful for obtaining sensor data, health data from light bulbs, etc.
+This can be useful for controlling the light bulbs, obtaining sensor data, etc.

 Zigbee is a more mature standard with a well defined application layer for other applications besides lighting.
 While BLE Mesh only supports the 2.4 GHz band, Zigbee is available in several sub-GHz bands.
 The frequencies are country-dependent.
 A Zigbee network interfaces to the outside world through a Zigbee gateway.